-Select View>Toggle UI Theme to swap between light and dark user interface themes.
+Select View>Toggle UI Theme (or the corresponding status bar button) to swap between light and dark user interface themes.
 You can also change the Center color scheme in the Colors tab of the Preferences window.

 3 How do I?